U.K. Ad Agency Apologizes For A Ban On Redheads & Overweight Kids For Milka Chocolate Commercial

-A bias by an advertising agency has been unveiled in a casting for the Christmas advertising for a brand of chocolate, and people on social media are calling out Spotlight UK, the company, and Milka chocolate, the brand that asked that no redheads or “overweight kids” be cast in their commercials.
+A bias by an advertising agency has been unveiled in a casting for the Christmas ads for a brand of chocolate, and people on social media are calling out Spotlight UK, the agency, as well as Milka chocolate.
+The casting call requested no redheads or “overweight kids” for the commercials.

 This caused outrage, particularly on Twitter, where comedian Kathy Burke said that the casting call is sending a clear message to children with red hair.